Gender and development: Gender and development (GAD)

 Unlike WID, the GAD approach is not concerned specifically with women, but with the way in which a society assigns roles, responsibilities and expectations to both women and men.
 GAD applies gender analysis to uncover the ways in which men and women work together, presenting results in neutral terms of economics and efficiency.
 In an attempt to create gender equality (denoting women having the same opportunities as men, including ability to participate in the public sphere), GAD policies aim to redefine traditional gender role expectations.
 Women are expected to fulfill household management tasks, home-based production as well as bearing and raising children and caring for family members.
+In terms of children, they develop social constructions through observations at a younger age than most people think.
+Children tend to learn about the differences between male and female actions and objects of use in a specific culture of their environment through observation (Chung & Huang 2021).
+Around three years old, children learn about stability of gender and demonstrate stereotyping similar to adults regarding toys, clothes, activities, games, colors, and even specific personality descriptions.
+(2021).
+By five years of age, they begin to develop identity and to possess stereotyping of personal–social attributes (2021).
+At that age of their life, children think that they are more similar to their same-gender peers and are likely to compare themselves with characteristics that fit the gender stereotype.
+After entering primary school, children's gender stereotyping extends to more dimensions, such as career choices, sports, motives to learn subjects which has an impact on the cognition of individuals (2021).
 The role of a wife is largely interpreted as 'the responsibilities of motherhood.'
 Men, however, are expected to be breadwinners, associated with paid work and market production.
 In the labor market, women tend to earn less than men.
 For instance, 'a study by the Equality and Human Rights Commission found massive pay inequities in some United Kingdom's top finance companies, women received around 80 percent less performance-related pay than their male colleagues.'
 In response to pervasive gender inequalities, Beijing Platform for Action established gender mainstreaming in 1995 as a strategy across all policy areas at all levels of governance for achieving gender equality.

 GAD has been largely utilized in debates regarding development but this trend is not seen in the actual practice of developmental agencies and plans for development.
 Caroline Moser claims WID persists due to the challenging nature of GAD, but Shirin M. Rai counters this claim noting that the real issue lies in the tendency to overlap WID and GAD in policy.
 Therefore, it would only be possible if development agencies fully adopted GAD language exclusively.
 Caroline Moser developed the Moser Gender Planning Framework for GAD-oriented development planning in the 1980s while working at the Development Planning Unit of the University of London.
 Working with Caren Levy, she expanded it into a methodology for gender policy and planning.